LaWebcapsule/directus9/docs/guides/migration/node.md

 :::

-You should have two Directus projects - this guide will refer to them as the "base" and the "target".
+You should have two Directus9 projects - this guide will refer to them as the "base" and the "target".
 Before starting, make sure you have a static access token for both projects.

 ### Set Up Project